btzs/btzs.github.io/_posts/2020-12-11-flash-smart-plug-tasmota-tuya-convert.markdown

 I have used a Kali Linux Live system.
 If I remember correctly the scripts didn't work on my normal Ubuntu system.
 The reason was that the Wifi adapter must be called wlan0 and not something like wlp3s0 as in Ubuntu.

-Clong the github repo from https://github.com/ct-Open-Source/tuya-convert.git.
+Clone the github repo from https://github.com/ct-Open-Source/tuya-convert.git.

     kali@kali:~$ git clone https://github.com/ct-Open-Source/tuya-convert.git
     Cloning into 'tuya-convert'...